mozilla/releases_insights/README.md

 The website will be available at http://localhost:8082

+If you have intalled the npm package `browser-sync` (`sudo npm install -g browser-sync`), the `run` script will detect it and launch automatically the website at http://localhost:8082 and any change to a file in the repository will automatically refresh the page in the browser.

 If you want to set the site up with an Apache virtual host, make it point to the `public` folder and make sure that the `cache` folder is writable by Apache.

 ### Running with Docker